 The town is testing two online engagement platforms intended to make public participation easier for the community.
-A three-month portion of the pilot projects (February-April 2020) is part of the Small Places, Big Ideas Innovation Cohort.
-The town is a member of the inaugural cohort, and staff will report to the cohort and others in May 2020 on the results of their use of the platforms.
+A portion of the pilot projects is part of the Small Places, Big Ideas Innovation Cohort.
+The town is a member of the inaugural cohort, and staff will report to the cohort and others in June 2020 on the results of their use of the platforms.
 The pilot of the Polco platform has largely been put on hold due to the coronavirus pandemic and a resulting lack of time.

 The town is testing the online engagement platform Polco to try to hear from more people in the community.
 Questions for residents and water and sewer customers will be posted on Polco’s app and website, where the community can answer and comment on the questions.
 The platform is expected to: